Nafeesah97/My_Data_Science_Journey/stroke_prediction_project/README.md

 The population between age 60 and 80 had more occurrence of persons with stroke followed by age group of 40-60.

-Persons with average glucose level between 50-100 had more occurrencesof patients with stroke than any other groups.
+Persons with average glucose level between 50-100 had more occurrences of patients with stroke than any other groups.

 People with bmi of 20-40 had more occurrences of stroke than any other group.